-Founded in 2007, Feeding America San Diego is the largest hunger-relief organization in San Diego County.
-The non-profit organization, funded by philanthropic and community support, is devoted to feeding the hungry, advocacy, and education.
-FASD is committed to solving hunger in our communities and informing the public on the issues of food insecurity, nutrition, and poverty.
-We fight hunger locally by working hand-in-hand with partner agencies, local school districts, corporate partners and a network of volunteers to serve 73,000 children, families and seniors in need each week.
+Founded in 2007, Feeding America San Diego is the leading hunger-relief organization in the county, distributing healthy food with dignity to San Diego residents struggling with hunger.
+The non-profit organization, funded by philanthropic and community support, is devoted to feeding the hungry, advocacy and education.
+FASD is committed to solving hunger in our communities and informing the public on the issues of food insecurity, nutrition and poverty.
+We fight hunger locally by working hand-in-hand with partner agencies, local school districts, corporate partners and a network of volunteers to serve 60,000 children, families and seniors in need each week.

 Health and Nutrition